 I'm interested in the field of affective neuroscience, the study of neural mechanisms of emotions and emotional disorders.
-My goal is to conduct research which will allow us to better understand the complex interactions between human behavior, emotions and our brain structure and function.
+My goal is to conduct research that will allow us to better understand the complex interactions between human behavior, emotions, and our brain structure and function.
 Specifically, I wish to focus on stress- and anxiety-related disorders, having a personal motivation to improve treatments for individuals suffering from these debilitating disorders.

 Extensive Research Description

 Neurobiological processes that take place during the year that follows a traumatic event critically determine who will develop post-traumatic stress disorder (PTSD) and who will not.
 Among survivors of single traumatic incidents, the chronic disorder frequently follows a failure to recover from early PTSD symptoms.
 Longitudinal studies further describe diverging early symptom trajectories of non-remission, rapid remission, and delayed remission from early post-traumatic normative responses.
 To better understand the underlying neurobiology, these observable symptom trajectories must be linked with cognitive deficits and pertinent brain alterations (either present initially or developing simultaneously).
 To date, however, large-scale, prospective longitudinal studies of PTSD symptom trajectories that involve repeated cognitive and neuroimaging assessment are critically missing.